How To Create A Daily Schedule You Love

 Becoming a stay-at-home mom when my oldest was born was a dream come true.
 I had always hoped to stay home with my children, but I never thought it would be possible.
 While my husband and I have made financial sacrifices to make this lifestyle work, we both agree—it’s absolutely worth it!

 One of the greatest benefits of being a stay-at-home mom is the flexibility to create a schedule that fits your children’s needs each day.
-No two moms have the same routine, and even in my own home, no two days look exactly alike.
-As children grow and their needs change, our daily rhythm naturally adjusts.
+No two moms have the same routine, and even in my home, no two days look exactly alike.
+As children grow and their needs change, our daily routine naturally adjusts.

 That said, my days do follow a general flow, even when the specifics change.